fenago/rabbitmq-jupyterlab/Lab_12_cb.md

 default, are saved into `/var/log/rabbitmq`.

-Once it\'s up and  running, you will be able to access both system-wide  information and information about RabbitMQ queues and nodes from the same web interface, as you can see in the following screenshot:
+Once it's up and  running, you will be able to access both system-wide  information and information about RabbitMQ queues and nodes from the same web interface, as you can see in the following screenshot: